 Degree Holder Entry Route

 - Level 2 qualifications in both English and Maths for example a GCSE or iGCSE at grade C (level 4) or above, Functional Skills Level 2 and Key Skills Level 2 (Communication and / or Literacy)

 - Level 3 qualifications in any subject(s) that equate to 64 UCAS points (or a full level 4 or 5 qualification) - these points could be from your A Levels, Level 3 Diplomas, NVQs and an International Baccalaureate to name a few.
 Please check your UCAS points here

 If you enter via this route you will study for a funded graduate diploma in professional policing practice and your probation period will be two years.
 To be eligible for this route you will have:

 You will need to attach copies of all relevant certificates to your application.

 - Achieved, or are due to graduate in 2019, with a Bachelor's Degree or higher.

 WMP is a large and diverse organisation where you can develop your skills, knowledge and career in an encouraging environment.
 Please visit jobs.west-midlands.police.uk to view more about the opportunity, the full eligibility criteria and the information and documentation you'll need to hand when you apply.
 Once you begin your application, please complete and submit within 10 days.
+West Midlands Police is a Disability Confident Leader - the highest level an organisation can achieve under the scheme run by the Department of Work and Pensions.
+As part of our commitment we operate a Guaranteed Interview Scheme - all candidates who declare a disability and meet the essential criteria for the role will be invited to the SEARCH Assessment Centre.
 Diversity and Inclusion Vision: "Maximise the potential of people from all backgrounds through a culture of fairness and inclusion to deliver the best service for our communities"